bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 each time you save the file.

 You can now modify the `Yome.sidePoints` function to change the radius of the points in the polygon.
-Go ahead and modify the radius which is currently `100` in the `Yome.sidePoints` function.
-Go ahead and try values of 50, 120 and then back to 100.
+Modify the radius which is currently `180` in the `Yome.sidePoints` function.
+Go ahead and try values of 50, 120 and then back to 180.

 As you can see, we now have a way to quickly examine the output of our DOM emitting functions live.
 This can be very helpful.